genestack/user-tutorials/source/guide/pipelines-rnaseq_include.rst

-- **log-counts per million**: dividing each read count by the total read counts in the sample, and multiplying by 10^6 gives counts per million (CPM). log-counts per million are obtained by taking the logarithm of this value in base 2.
+- **log-counts per million**: dividing each read count by the total read counts in the sample, and multiplying by 10^6 gives counts per million (CPM).
+  Log-counts per million are obtained by taking the logarithm of this value in base 2.

 - **p-value**.
 The application also computes a p-value for each gene.
 A low